-Tic Ek Style.
-Select from this drop-down menu of tick styles (Inside, Outside, Spanning). e Style.
-Click this icon to open the Line Style dialog box, where you can edit the color, ight, and style of the gridline.
-Us e th ne Minor Grid Lines tab to format the minor gridlines on your chart.
-Th е М inor Grid Lines tab contains the following options: ow Grid Lines.
+- Tick Style.
+Select from this drop-down menu of tick styles (Inside, Outside, Spanning). - ❑ Line Style.
+Click this icon to open the Line Style dialog box, where you can edit the color, weight, and style of the gridlines.

+Use the Minor Grid Lines tab to format the minor gridlines on your chart.

+The Minor Grid Lines tab contains the following options:

+- Show Grid Lines.
 Select this option to display minor gridlines on a chart.
-By default, this tion is enabled. e Style.
-Click this icon to open the Line Style dialog box, where you can edit the color, ight, and style of the gridline.
-Gri id count.
-Set the number of minor gridlines that will appear between major gridlines.
-Sh ow Ticks.
-Select this check box to enable or disable the tick mark functionality.
-Tic ek Style.
-Select from this drop-down menu of tick styles (Inside, Outside, Spanning). e Style.
-Click this icon to open the Line Style dialog box, where you can edit the color, ight, and style of the gridline.
-Us e th ne Color Bands tab to format the color bands on your chart.
-Th e C olor Bands tab contains the following options: Ва nd 1.
-Select this option to add Band 1 to a chart. $\textbf{\textbf{Color.}} \ \text{Click this icon to open the Color dialog box, where you can edit the color of Band} \\ 1.$ Transparency.
-Move the slider to make Band 1 opaque (0%) or transparent (100%) .
-The default is 0% . %.
-Enter or select the percentage of the transparency of Band 1. Ва nd 2.
-Select this option to add Band 2 to a chart.
-Color.
-Click this icon to open the Color dialog box, where you can edit the color of Band 2.
-Transparency.
-Move the slider to make the Band 2 opaque (0%) or transparent (100%) .
-The default is 0% . %.
+By default, this option is enabled. - ❑ Line Style.
+Click this icon to open the Line Style dialog box, where you can edit the color, weight, and style of the gridlines. - Grid count.
+Set the number of minor gridlines that will appear between major gridlines. - Show Ticks.
+Select this check box to enable or disable the tick mark functionality. - Tick Style.
+Select from this drop-down menu of tick styles (Inside, Outside, Spanning). - ❑ Line Style.
+Click this icon to open the Line Style dialog box, where you can edit the color, weight, and style of the gridlines.

+Use the Color Bands tab to format the color bands on your chart.

+The Color Bands tab contains the following options:

+- Band 1.
+Select this option to add Band 1 to a chart. - Color.
+Click this icon to open the Color dialog box, where you can edit the color of Band 1. - □ Transparency.
+Move the slider to make Band 1 opaque (0%) or transparent (100%).
+The default is 0%. - □ %.
+Enter or select the percentage of the transparency of Band 1. - Band 2.
+Select this option to add Band 2 to a chart. - Color.
+Click this icon to open the Color dialog box, where you can edit the color of Band 2. - □ Transparency.
+Move the slider to make the Band 2 opaque (0%) or transparent (100%).
+The default is 0%. - □ %.
 Enter or select the percentage of the transparency of Band 2.

-scatter and bubble chart.
-The Quadrant Lines tab contains the following options: ☐ Show Quadrant Line.
-Select this option to show the quadrant line.
-Clear this option to suppress the quadrant line. ■ Value.
-Enter a value to control where the quadrant line will be placed on the X axis.
-Line Style.
-Click this icon to open the Line Style dialog box, where you can edit the color, weight, and style of the quadrant line.
 Use the Frames tab to enable or disable frame regions, and to set the location and style of the frame text.

-The Frames tab contains the following options: ■ Show Frame Regions.
+The Frames tab contains the following options:

+- Show Frame Regions.
 Select this option to show a frame region.
-Clear this option to suppress a frame region.
-Region.
-Select from this drop-down list, the region that you want to format. ■ Add.
-Click this button to add a region.
-Remove.
-Click this button to remove a region. ■ Location.
-Enter the location of the region. ☐ Color.
-Click this icon to open the Color dialog box, where you can edit the color of the frame. ■ Border Color.
-Click this icon to open the Color dialog box, where you can edit the color of the frame border. ■ Text.
-Enter the text that you want to appear on the frame.
+Clear this option to suppress a frame region. - Region.
+Select from this drop-down list, the region that you want to format. - Add.
+Click this button to add a region. - Remove.
+Click this button to remove a region. - Location.
+Enter the location of the region. - Color.
+Click this icon to open the Color dialog box, where you can edit the color of the frame. - Border Color.
+Click this icon to open the Color dialog box, where you can edit the color of the frame border. - Text.
+Enter the text that you want to appear on the frame. - Style Text.
+Click this icon to style the frame text.